sphinx-gallery/sphinx-gallery/doc/advanced.rst

 If ``reset_modules_order`` in the :ref:`configuration <reset_modules_order>`
 is set to ``'before'`` or ``'after'``, ``when`` will always be the same value as what ``reset_modules_order`` is set to.
-This function signature is only useful when used in conjuction with ``reset_modules_order`` set to ``'both'``.
+This function signature is only useful when used in conjunction with ``reset_modules_order`` set to ``'both'``.

 Altering Sphinx-Gallery CSS